openshift/assisted-installer-agent/README.md

 * *--text*: Dump the inventory as json to the standard output and exit.
 * *--connectivity*: Perform connectivity check and dump the results as json to the standard output.
 The details of the nodes to check the connectivity with are provided as a parameter having json format.
 * *--with-text-logging*: Enable writing the agent logs to /var/log/agent.log.
 Default is true.
 * *--with-journal-logging*: Enable writing logs to systemd journal.
 Default is true.
+* *--insecure*: Skip certificate validation in case of HTTPS transport.
+Should be used only for testing.
+Default is false.
+* *--cacert*: Path to a custom CA certificate file in PEM format.
 * *--help*: Provide help message.

 ### Packaging